bajamircea/bajamircea.github.io/_posts/2022-05-09-russian-invasion-of-ukraine.markdown

 The Russian propaganda is aimed to two audiences.

-First to the population of Russia it aims to deal with the problem of lack of support.
+First, to the population of Russia, it aims to deal with the problem of lack of support.
 It does not call it a war, but a special operation.
 The downside is that it is clear to the Russian soldiers in Ukraine that they are lied to, lowering their morale further.
 Another example if the denazification story, a